1964 Jensen Super Professional #64942

 In 1958 John Barclay, who had started racing with Frank Carpenter’s Festival RC, teamed up with Stan Etherden, Allin Cycles frame builder.
 They established Jensen Cycles which, like Carpenter’s traded until 1969/70.
 Joe Mummery and Dave Bonner were two stand-out Jensen riders “John helped me in 1961, a long time ago.
 He gave me two Jensen bikes, I broke comp record 25 on one.” – David Bonner comment on facebook 27/11/2018.
 (This was 1962, DB’s time was 54:28, riding for Old Portlians).

-This Jensen Super Professional was my race bike in the late ’60s.
-It started as a classy but unbadged hastily purchased second hand after wrecking my Carpenter race bike in April ’68.
-Dave Bonner confirms that Jensen sold unbadged frames to three outlets in Bristol for them to sell under their own names, this looks likely to have been one of those (but remaining unbadged).
-I fitted the frame out with components salvaged from the broken Carpenter frame, hastily as I had a crit coming up at Whitchurch.
-As soon as finances allowed these components were replaced by Campagnolo, Cinelli and Universal components, the old ones slung into an old Carradice saddlebag and cardboard boxes.
-That’s the way my Jensen stayed for the next 40 years or so of largely recreational use until I was put in touch with Terry Harradine who confirmed it was indeed a Jensen as I had been told, a ‘Super Professional’ model dated ’64.
-Terry put me in touch with the world of restoration, sold me some transfers and insisted I ride it in L’Eroica.
+I fitted the frame out with components salvaged from the broken Carpenter frame, hastily as I had a crit coming up at Hengrove Park, Whitchurch.
+As soon as finances allowed these components were replaced by Campagnolo, Cinelli and Universal parts, the old ones slung into an old Carradice saddlebag and cardboard boxes.
+That’s the way my Jensen stayed for the next 40 years or so of largely recreational use until a casual internet search put in touch with Terry Harradine who confirmed it was indeed a Jensen, just as I had been told, a ‘Super Professional’ model dated ’64.
+Terry put me in touch with Argos and the world of restoration, sold me a head badge and transfers on condition that I restore it and ride it in L’Eroica.
 Thanks Terry!

 The serviceable parts rescued from that broken Carpenter were eventually dragged out of dusty saddlebags and boxes, then used in the restoration of Carpenter #4921.